Skip to main content

 Jessica Cook, PhD

-Jessica Cook, PhD, is an Associate Professor at the University of Wisconsin School of Medicine and Public Health (UW-SMPH) and an investigator at the University of Wisconsin Center for Tobacco Research and Intervention (UWCTRI).
+Jessica Cook, PhD, is a Professor at the University of Wisconsin School of Medicine and Public Health (UW-SMPH) and an investigator at the University of Wisconsin Center for Tobacco Research and Intervention (UWCTRI).
 Dr. Cook is also a Clinician Investigator at the William S. Middleton Memorial VA, where she directs the Veterans Tobacco Research Group and co-directs the VA Interprofessional Advanced Fellowship in Addictions Treatment.
 Dr. Cook’s program of research focuses on developing more effective tobacco dependence treatments.
-This research involves developing interventions for smokers initially unwilling to quit as well as for smokers at increased risk for relapse (e.g., smokers with psychiatric comorbidity), and identifying mechanisms of behavioral change in tobacco treatment.
+This research involves developing interventions for people initially not ready to quit as well as for those at increased risk for relapse (e.g., smokers with psychiatric comorbidity), and identifying mechanisms of behavioral change in tobacco treatment.
 Dr. Cook’s work is supported by grants from the National Cancer Institute and the Department of Veterans Affairs.

 jwcook@ctri.wisc.edu